-It is just a beginning for Brave to include innovative features and supports, more is yet to come.
+It is just the beginning for Brave to include innovative features and supports, more is yet to come.
 Brave has promised a lot of plans for IPFS improvement for both mobile and desktop versions.
-For now Brave supports IPFS only for desktop, but future plan includes support for mobile version web app.
+For now Brave supports IPFS only for desktop, but future plan includes support for the mobile version web app.

 Tor transport, website publishing, and DNSLink are major development plans undergoing.
 This DNSLink feature will be Brave browser-specific which allows publishers to use DNS TXT records that point to an IPFS path.